-Rheonics’ SRV and SRD have a very small form factor for simple OEM and retrofit installation.
+Rheonics’ SRV sensors have a very small form factor for simple OEM and retrofit installation.
 They enable easy integration in any process stream.
 They are easy to clean and require no maintenance or re-configurations.
 They have a small footprint enabling Inline installation in ink lines, avoiding any additional space or adapter requirement on the press and on ink carts.

 High stability and insensitive to mounting conditions: Any configuration possible

-Rheonics SRV and SRD use unique patented co-axial resonator, in which two ends of the sensors twist in opposite directions, cancelling out reaction torques on their mounting and hence making them completely insensitive to mounting conditions and ink flow rates.
+Rheonics SRV sensors use unique patented co-axial resonator, in which two ends of the sensors twist in opposite directions, cancelling out reaction torques on their mounting and hence making them completely insensitive to mounting conditions and ink flow rates.
 These sensors can easily cope up with regular relocation.
 Sensor element sits directly in the fluid, with no special housing or protective cage required.